Inside the hotel where Trump and Kim will meet

 Capella Singapore

-And, befitting its status as a political hot spot, the Capella already has two presidential suites.
+And, befitting its status as a political hot spot, the Capella has two presidential suites.
 One, the Colonial Manor, is done in traditional British style on the outside, while the interiors are packed with Asian art and furnishings.

-As the Colonial Manor is a standalone property that can't be entered by most hotel guests, it's secure and private -- just the kind of place you'd use to have conversations between two world leaders.
+As the Colonial Manor is a standalone property that can't be entered by most hotel guests, it's secure and private -- just the kind of place you'd use to host conversations between two world leaders.